How to install a library in Python

 For example, to install version 2.25.1 of the requests library:

-Step 6: Upgrade an Existing Library
+Step 6: Update an existing library

 To upgrade a library to the latest version, you can use the –upgrade flag.